Early Grief

 This is physical

 Your body, brain and heart is in shock and needs nourishment so it can take care of you.
-It has been battered and is raw with this loss.
+It has been battered and is raw and unorganized.

 Everything is bruised

 Your memory and coping skills are shot.
-Forgive yourself and take it slow.
+Forgive yourself and move slowly.

 Nourish all your senses